curityio/netid-authenticator/README.md

 - `Trust store` - choose the server trust store that will be used during connections to the Net ID Access service.
 - `Key Store` - you can set a client key store that will be used during connections to the Net ID Access service.
-- `use HTTP Connection` - by default connections to the Net ID Access service are done using https.
+- `disable HTTPS` - by default connections to the Net ID Access service are done using https.
 Turn this option on if an unsecured connection should be used instead.

 ## More Information